run-x/opta/CONTRIBUTING.md

 ### Report Bug

 The best way to report a bug is to file an issue on GitHub.
-Please include:
+Please make sure there is an open issue discussing your contribution.
+Before opening a new issue, please check for [existing issues](https://github.com/run-x/opta/issues).
+If you find an existing issue that matches closely with yours, please thumbs-up or comment on it, so we know that the issue is relevant to many people.
+For any new issue please include:

 - Your operating system name and version.
 - Opta version.